kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/intro-to-component-lifecycle.md

 export default App;
 ```

 Now run the project in your browser and open the console.
-You will notice a log that says `I mounted`, that is, because with the useEffect hook we are adding the capability to our component to access the lifecycle and do operations before, during or after is created.
+You will notice a log that says `I mounted`, that is because using the `useEffect` hook, we are adding the capability to our component to access the lifecycle and do operations before, during, or after it is created.

-We will explore more about this new methods in future lessons.
+We will explore more about these new methods in future lessons.

 ## Why Do We Need Lifecycle Methods?